lundegaard/react-union.org/content/docs/scripts/usage.md

 </html>
 ```

-For details how to write a template, see [https://github.com/jantimon/html-webpack-plugin](html-webpack-plugin).
+For details on how to write a template, see [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).

-## 2. Add scripts
+## 2. Add some scripts to your package.json

-Put script from RUS to your `package.json`:

 ```json
 {